Abdon02/midterm1coe332222/README.md

                 curl -X GET localhost:5036/countries/Turkey/regions
                 curl -X GET localhost:5036/countries/Turkey/regions/None
                 curl -X GET localhost:5036/countries/Turkey/regions/None/cities

+        #This is to push the Dockerfile to DockerHub for others to use
+            docker push abdon02/iss_station:midterm1

+        #This is to pull the Dockerfile from DockerHub:
+            docker pull abdon02/iss_station:midterm1

         #This is to read the logging displayed by the container
         logging: